MISP/misp-objects/README.md

 Every object needs a **uuid** which can be created using **uuidgen -r** on a linux command line.

-When the object is created, pull a request on this project.
+When the object is created, the `validate_all.sh` and `jq_all_the_things.sh` is run for validation, pull a request on this project.
 We usually merge the objects if it fits existing use-cases.

 ## MISP objects documentation